 The art of living is more like wrestling than dancing.

-Maurelian is a security engineer, and a founding member of ConsenSys Diligence, where he works to ensure that Ethereum smart contracts are transparent, trustworthy, and reliable.
+John (aka Maurelian) is a security engineer, and a founding member of ConsenSys Diligence.
 He is a regular writer and speaker on smart contract security.
-Prior to joining ConsenSys, Maurelian worked at Coinbase.
+Prior to joining ConsenSys, John worked at Coinbase.

 Martin Ortner (tintinweb), Security Engineer

 breaks your things ❤